FenrisRobo/inkling50/DESIGN.md

-## Notepad - notepad.py (tkinter)

-Notepad uses the framework tkinter to implement basic word-processing functionalities and an idle that expires if the user stops typing for more than 5 seconds.

-1. The tkinter framework displays differently on Windows and macOS.
-The `if sys.platform == "darwin":` block is used to ensure cross-compatibility.
-2. The `Notepad` class inherits from the Tk (tkinter) module and encapsulates all the components of the Notepad window.
-An object of the class `Notepad` is created by timer.py.
-   - sd

 ## Timer - timer.py (Flet)

 The timer uses the framework Flet to implement a timer that is visible to the user.
 At the opening of Notepad and Timer (which happens concurrently), the user will be prompted to set the amount of time that they have left to work on their document after the idle (5 seconds) expires.
 Once they click `Start`, the timer will not start immediately but rather send a message to Notepad - tkinter to enable typing and trigger the idle timer.
 Once the idle expires, the timer begins counting down.
 When the timer expires, typing will be disabled, the user will be notified and prompted to save before the document deletes and exits.
 At any point from when the user click `Start` and the expiration of the timer, they can click `Done` to reach the same end case.
 For more details regarding notepad.py and flow of communication, please refer to `Notepad - notepad.py` and `Communication Flow Between Timer & Notepad`, respectively.